 Migratory birds visit the area when the northern hemisphere is in winter.
 This is when the reserve is in its dry season and when the water bodies shrink, which is thought to concentrate the wildlife.
-The driest months are from mid-December to March, and over the non-flooded area, the drier season is better for walking as the trails are less muddy.
-The wetter months are when the forest fruits and flowers attracting different monkeys and birds to feed from the abundant food supply.
+The driest months are from mid-December to March, which is a better time of year for walking as the trails are less muddy.
+However, the wetter months are when the forest fruits and flowers attracting different monkeys and birds to feed from the abundant food supply.

 Within the Cuyabeno Reserve, you can find several different monkeys, such as the howler monkeys, squirrel monkeys, capuchins, spider monkeys, and marmosets.
 The birdlife is also fantastic and you can find the iconic macaws and toucans plus a number of other colorful species.
 Being a more flooded area, the reserve is also home to black caiman, anaconda, dolphins, and the giant river otters.